danbev/learning-knative/README.md

 `child_stack` specifies the location of the stack used by the child process.

-There is an example of the `clone` systemcall in [clone.c](./clone.c) which can be comiled and run using the following commands:
+There is an example of the `clone` systemcall in [clone.c](./clone.c) which can be compiled and run using the following commands:
 ```console
 $ docker run -ti --privileged -v$PWD:/root/src -w /root/src gcc
 $ gcc -o clone clone.c